SeLite/SeLite.github.io/SerendipityFramework.md

 layout: default
 ---

 The test example logs in as an admin and creates a user with random credentials and settings.
 It logs in as that user and posts and validates random content.
-It stores user settings preferences (e.g. preference for wysiwyg) in the test DB.
+It stores user settings preferences (e.g. preference for WYSIWYG) in the test DB.
 It validates that the application honours those settings.

 # Install Serendipity #
 This worked on Fedora 20.
 I've cloned the github repository up to commit e12b998bf7 into _/var/www/html/serendipity_ (git clone https://github.com/s9y/Serendipity.git).
 Install Serendipity as per its [documentation](http://www.s9y.org/36.html).